-Beijing angered as Taiwan probes tiny pro-China opposition party
+Beijing condemns Taiwan probe into tiny pro-China opposition party

 The Chinese military has stepped up air force patrols around Taiwan in recent weeks.
 China has never renounced the use of force to bring what it considers a wayward province under Chinese control.

-Reporting by Ben Blanchard and Jess Macy Yu; Editing by Paul Tait
+Reporting by Ben Blanchard and Jess Macy Yu; Editing by Paul Tait and Nick Macfie